Carl Nassib becomes first active NFL player to come out as gay | DW | 22.06.2021

 Carl Nassib of the Las Vegas Raiders has announced that he is gay, becoming the first active NFL player to do so.
 The 28-year-old said he wanted to "cultivate a culture that's accepting and compassionate."

-Five-year National Football League (NFL) veteran Carl Nassib has announced on Instagram that he is gay.
+National Football League player Carl Nassib has announced on Instagram that he is gay, making him the National Football League (NFL) player to come out.

-The 28-year-old defensive end said he had thought about his decision for a while and was finally comfortable to "get it off my chest”.
+The 28-year-old Las Vegas Raiders defensive end said he had thought about his decision for a while and was finally comfortable to "get it off my chest."

 "I'm a pretty private person so I hope that you guys know that I'm really not doing this for attention,” he said in a video.